capsule-console/capsule.d/docs/abi.md

 Word-sized return values are given in registers A, X, and Y.
 Other or additional return values are saved on the stack.

-Functions are not obligated to preserve the A, X, or Y registers across function boundaries.
+Functions are not obligated to preserve the A, X, Y, or R registers across function boundaries.
-They are, however, obligated to preserve the B, C, R, and S registers across function boundaries.
+They are, however, obligated to preserve the B, C, and S registers across function boundaries.

+The caller is responsible for cleaning up arguments that were placed on the stack.